You. Your character. Your personality. Nature or nurture? Fixed or fluid?

-At birth we may be born with different energy levels, and perhaps different fundamental characteristics that are biological or genetic, a temperament that we tend toward perhaps — but so much of how we are and how we tend to react is influenced by our environment.
-And we start experiencing and reacting to our environment as soon as we are born.
-Epigenetics shows that even our genetics are changed by our environment.
+Yet so much of how we react to the world is influenced by our environment.
+We start experiencing and reacting to our environment as soon as we are born.
+You only have to watch toddlers with their parents to see they have absorbed their ways of behaving already.
+And epigenetics shows that even our genetics are changed by our environment.

 “Experience shapes the brain”